 About Me

-I am a graduate student pursuing MSc. in Robotics, Systems and Control at ETH Zurich.
+I am a robotics engineer currently working as a research engineer at the Robotic Systems Lab, ETH Zurich.
+I obtained my MSc. in Robotics, Systems and Control at ETH Zurich in 2024.
 My interests lie in various aspects of field robotics with a particular focus on perception for robots.
-I am currently a visiting student researcher at NASA Jet Propulsion Laboratory (JPL) working on traversability mapping for offroad environments supervised by Dr. Shehryar Khattak at JPL and Prof. Marco Hutter at ETH Zurich.
+I did my master’s thesis at NASA Jet Propulsion Laboratory (JPL), CA, USA working on traversability mapping for offroad environments.
 Prior to this I have worked on projects involving Neural implicit SLAM, high speed motion estimation, Collaborative Visual Inertial SLAM and Lidar guided Object detection.
 I have had the opportunity to work with a diverse range of sensors ranging from dynamic vision sensor (event camera), RGB/RGBD/Stereo cameras to LiDARs and IMUs.
-I have experience working on different robotc platforms including flying robots (quadcopters, hexacopters), wheeled ground robots (Polaris RZR Dune Buggy, SuperMegaBot, Clearpath Husky UGV) and legged robots (ANYmal C).
+I have experience working on different robotic platforms including legged robots (ANYmal C, D), wheeled ground robots (Polaris RZR Dune Buggy, SuperMegaBot, Clearpath Husky UGV) and flying robots (quadcopters, hexacopters).

 Education